Sonam-22/neocortexapi/source/MyCloudProjectSample/Documentation/Experiment Specification - Team-Lightening.md

 In this experiment, we weight upto 30 times, until the accuracy of learning reaches maximum possible accuracy, which is 100 in this case.
 This part is repeated for each sequence.
 During each training cycle set, once training of SDR Classifier for a sequence is completed, temporal memory is reset.
 This enables the first element starts always from the beginning.

 After a certain number cycles, which is around 250 to 300 in this experiment, learning gets completed for both the sequence.
-Once the model trained with both the sequence, it is available to use for predictions.
+Once the model is trained with both the sequence, it is available to use for predictions.

 In the next steps, we feed a few relevant numbers to the model.
 The model predicts the next element and the name of the sequence in which there is a highiest probablity of that number to appear.
-Based on the predictions results, average accuracy of the model is calculated.
+Based on the predicted results, average accuracy of the model is calculated.

 ## Software Engineering Project